tjscollins/axe-crawler/README.md

 ```
 axe-crawler mydomain.org
 ```
 then axe-crawler will parse `http://mydomain.org` for all links it finds and build a queue of unique links.
 It will then visit those links and look for new links to add to its queue.
-Because it uses a Javascript Set to build the queue of unique links, it will only scrape each url once.
+Because it uses a Javascript Set to build the queue of unique links, it will only queue each url once.

 By default, axe-crawler ignores links that end in common media or document extensions (.mp3, .avi, .pdf, .docx, etc.)